Duet3D/wiki-content/User_manual/Connecting_hardware/IO_CNC_Pendant.md

 | GND       | GND | yellow |
 | TXO | Through 6K8 resistor to IO_0_IN (Duet 3) or URXD0 (Duet 2) | blue, from resistor junction to Duet |
 | GND | Through 10K resistor to IO_0_IN (Duet 3) or URXD0 (Duet 2) | ^^ |

+If the pendant will be use donly woth Duet 3 electronics then you can dispense with the two resistors and connect TX0 directly to the IO0_IN pin 0f the Duet 3.

 [![cnc_pendant_03.jpg](/manual/sensors/cnc_pendant_03.jpg =600x)](/manual/sensors/cnc_pendant_03.jpg){target=_blank}